 In November 2018, Mitsubishi revealed a substantially facelifted version of the L200 (pictured below), which is set to go on sale in the UK in autumn 2019, when it will be known as the L200 Series 6.

-A relatively compact pickup by modern standard, the L200 is nimble to drive with a turning circle better than most and plenty of poke from its freshly developed 2.4-litre turbodiesel engine.
+A relatively compact pickup by modern standards, the L200 is nimble to drive with a turning circle better than most and plenty of poke from its 2.4-litre turbodiesel engines.
 It performs well on and off road.

 Keen pricing and lots of standard kit make it a great choice for those who are looking for maximum value for money, and following the 3.5-tonne towing upgrade in 2018, it was voted winner in the pickup category at the 2019 Parkers New Car Awards.

-Keep reading for the full Parkers Vans review of the Mitsubishi L200 Series 5 pickup truck, or click here to see view our dedicated L200 Dimensions page
+Keep reading for the full review of the Mitsubishi L200 Series 5 pickup truck, or click here to see view our dedicated L200 Dimensions page

 Skip to our full verdict on...

 Powering the Series 5 Mitsubishi L200 is a 2.4-litre turbocharged diesel engine made largely from aluminium, which is still relatively unusual for a pickup.